roshanis/10kings/chapter2_alauddin_khilji_final.md

 For treason.
 For conspiracy.
 For choosing blood over oath.

 I attended Abachi's dinner.
 I listened to the plans.
-I didn't say no. That makes me guilty, even though I never struck a blow, never coordinated with enemies, never acted on any of it.
+I didn't say no. That makes me guilty.
 The choice to stay was enough.
 The failure to report it sealed my fate.

 But my wife and daughters are innocent.
 Their only crime is being mine.